Here is a good definition from the Lloyd Sealy Library at the John Jay College of Criminal Justice

 · Because a peer-reviewed journal will not publish articles that fail to meet the standards established for a given discipline, peer-reviewed articles that are accepted for publication exemplify the best research practices in a field.

-In most databases you can limit the results to scholarly/peer reviewed articles either from the start of the search or after retrieving the results.
+In most databases, you can limit the results to scholarly/peer reviewed articles either from the start of the search or after retrieving the results.

-Example from Academic Search Complete:
+Example from Academic Search Ultimate: